lupuleasa-core/Runeplus/README.md

 1. Click top right wrench icon to see plugins
 3. Click the middle tab called "Profiles"
-6. Click "Import" on that profile, provide the text .properties file
+6. Click "Import" on that profile, provide the text .properties file you like from [latest releases](https://github.com/lupuleasa-core/Runeplus/releases)

 Click the arrow to the right of the profile to enable it